-1.1 Guidance has been issued by DCLG in respect of the prior approval of a meeting of members to the payment of salary packages that will exceed £100,000.
+1.1 Guidance has been issued by DCLG (now known as Department for Levelling Up, Housing and Communities) in respect of the prior approval of a meeting of members to the payment of salary packages that will exceed £100,000.
 Under the Council's constitution (PartA4) the Appointments and Employment Sub Committee is responsible for adopting arrangements for the appointment of chief officers and 2nd tier JNC officers, and for approving the payment of a salary package that exceeds £100,000 (or such amount as directed by the Secretary of State).